 - 1. Students will have knowledge of modern Industrial Engineering principles, methods, and tools, including those associated with manufacturing systems, operations research, statistics, information systems, human factors, and methods analysis. - 2.
 Students will have the ability to visualize engineering problems within a total system context and apply engineering design methods to formulate and solve problems including the ability to recognize problem context and synthesize knowledge and skills from appropriate sources. - 3.
-Students will be effective in oral and written communication. - 4.
 Students will possess the following professional characteristics: leadership, ethics, the ability to work with others, an appreciation for other disciplines, adaptability, and an appreciation for life-long learning.